andaze/hugo-jobs/content/merit/feature/_index.en.md

 {{< imagedisplay  src="785615671.png"  >}}

 ---
-How do the unique features of Andaz bring value to employees?
-On the next page, we will discuss the benefits of working at Andaz.
+How do the unique features of Andaze bring value to employees?
+On the next page, we will discuss the benefits of working at Andaze.

 {{< nextButtonBox >}}